Slipping a Mickey

 - A more benign version in the Star Trek: The Original Series fanfic Step by Step: McCoy drugs Kirk's soup and drink to make sure he gets some sleep.
 He gets a double whammy because he actually drank both.

-- Another benign variant in Shatterheart, when Kurogane laces Syaoran's food with pain medication to force the latter to take his medicine.
+- Another benign variant when Kurogane laces Syaoran's food with pain medication to force the latter to take his medicine.

 Films — Live-Action